-Executive Master in Business Administration Program (EMBA) Master of Business Administration (MBA)
+Executive Master in Business Administration Program (EMBA)

 The UOS EMBA program has been designed to deliver high quality management education to middle and upper level managers in the private and public sectors, with an express emphasis on the Gulf and UAE business environments.